 Before you start thinking about submitting legal apprenticeship applications, an important first step is to establish where you want to apply.

-Given that only a relatively small number of law firms are currently offering law apprenticeships (see our Law Apprenticeships Deadline Calendar for more info on participating firms), base your research around these firms, establishing which ones appeal to you most.
+Given that only a relatively small number of law firms are currently offering law apprenticeships (see our deadline calendar for more info on participating firms), base your research around these firms, establishing which ones appeal to you most.
 Factors you may wish to take into consideration include:

 - Whether you wish to apply to traditional law firms or in house legal departments.

 - The size and location of prospective law firms